Clogged air filters or bad spark plugs may be to blame for lawn mower problems at start of the mowing season.

 Local Articles in Los Angeles

-Proper lawn mower maintenance can keep it running longer.
-Whether it's sharpening blades or getting a professional mower tuneup, follow these maintenance tips.
+Whether it's sharpening blades or getting a professional tuneup, follow these maintenance tips to help your mower run longer.

 The only time a carburator needs replacing is if you put some really corrosive cleaner in it that ate through the metal (usually aluminum), or if you have physically broken it.